WamdamProject/WaMDaM_Information_Model/schemas/MySQL/ReadMe.md

+## WaMDaM for MySQL

-Open MySQL Workbench, Create a New SQL Tab for Executing queries Simply copy all this [script](/schemas/MySQL/WaMDaM_Nov2017_MySQL.sql) and paste into the new window of "create query" Then click execute.
+To create a blank WaMDaM schema for MySQL, Open MySQL Workbench, Create a New SQL Tab for Executing queries Simply copy all this [script](/schemas/MySQL/WaMDaM_Nov2017_MySQL.sql) and paste into the new window of "create query" Then click execute.
 The script should run successfully and create the 41 empty tables of WaMDaM